-This connection makes customers want to spend time with your brand.
+This relationship with brands makes customers want to spend time with your business.
 Not only do they feel a connection to your brand, your brand becomes an extension of their own values.
-Managed well, brand affinity will encourage customers to actively and publicly support your business, because they feel as though they're promoting their own values through you.
+Managed well, brand affinity will encourage customers to actively and publicly support your business, because they feel your values are a representation of themselves on a personal level.

 Brand affinity online can be even harder to achieve and is usually more focused on creating an engaging environment; one that will make users want to spend prolonged periods of time learning about your brand and interacting with your content.